A Suicidal-Bombing as Game-Changer

-Bottom-line-up-front: The political and economic supporters’ investment in the Taliban was hinged on the promise that the Taliban’s rule would bring enough stability in Afghan heartland and its border points with China, Pakistan, and Iran to bring in Chinese investment.
+Bottom-line-up-front: The political and economic supporters’ investment in the Taliban was hinged on the promise that the Taliban’s rule would bring enough stability to the Afghan heartland and its border points with China, Pakistan, and Iran to bring in Chinese investment.
 However, this strategy is not new and has failed many times during the last 40 years.

 Problem statement: How did the fall of Kabul and the August 26 suicide bombing influence the dynamics of Afghanistan’s relations with Pakistan, China and Russia?

 So what?: The emerging situation in Afghanistan and bordering areas could alter the precariously poised balance of power in South, West and East Asia.
 It can re-draw China and Russia’s areas of influence in the region, and produce a catastrophic human rights and refugee crisis.
-The US and allies must act now to contain emerging China-Russia-Iran nexus to thwart these ambitions and to keep Indian ocean and West/Central Asia safe for trade.
+The US and its allies must act now to contain the emerging China-Russia-Iran nexus to thwart these ambitions and to keep the Indian ocean and West/Central Asia safe for trade.

 The August 26 suicide bombing at Kabul airport, the announcement of HQN-led hardline/terrorist Taliban dispensation, the reports of Taliban factional fighting and reports that Taliban 2.0 is much the same as Taliban 1.0, calls for a swift strategic rethink by the US, Europe and concerned allies and partners in the region.
 Let's examine where the equation was after Taliban militia changed it on August 16 with the fall of Kabul and how it swiftly changed for major stakeholders in the region – Pakistan, China and Russia.